Pac 'n Roll: Reception

-Pac 'n Roll received mixed to average reviews from critics.
+Pac 'n Roll received mixed or average reviews from critics.
 On review aggregator website Metacritic, it holds a score of 72 out of 100 based on 35 critic reviews.
 On Famitsu, four critics assigned the game an average score of 29 out of 40.

 The gameplay was generally received well, with many praising its design and controls, though some felt that it lacked depth.
 Craig Harris of IGN described it as well designed and a good fit for the handheld gaming market.
 Thomas Bowskill of Nintendo Life described it as addicting and "perfect for casual play" based on its simple, short levels controls that he believed were easy to understand.
 John Walker of Eurogamer shared similar thoughts, though felt that it lacked enough elements to become a "grandiose of a gaming classic".
 A reviewer for Game Informer believed that, while unique and unlike other games at the time, it lacked depth and variation.
 Bob Colayco of GameSpot and a reviewer for Edge felt similarly, with the former feeling that while the game made good usage of the Nintendo DS, it lacked depth.

 Some reviewers criticized level design and difficulty, believing that the level of difficulty increased too drastically near the end.
 Shane Bettenhausen of 1UP.com described the late game as "weirdly difficult and frustrating", highlighting a specific stage that had "nearly impossible jumps and wildly oscillating platforms".
 Walker described the difficulty as going from relatively easy from the fourth world to "smack face first into a wall".
 Colayco also highlighted the sharp difficulty increase during the latter levels, but didn't believe that it ever became too difficult.
 Edge believed that the latter levels were among the most creative that the game had to offer, though felt that it didn't properly prepare the player for their difficulty.
 Mike Sklens of Nintendo World Report felt that it wasn't challenging enough, even when acknowledging the difficulty increase during the latter portion, stating that it "never quite gets to the point of being truly difficult".

 Many had generally negative opinions of the story.
 Bettenhausen said that the story would bore any player that was old enough to understand the cutscenes.
 Walker believed that it shouldn't have had a story at all, describing it as atrocious and that no explanation needed to be given as to why Pac-Man was collecting dots, likening to the original Pac-Man game, which lacked a story.
 Bowskill shared similar thoughts as Bettenhausen and Walker, finding the story to not be interesting or necessary.
 He further criticized the sound effects that was used to illustrate the voices of the game's characters, describing them as irritating.
 Sklens felt that the story was too short, while a reviewer for Hyper said that it was insipid.